 The basis of the network for the DM scenario for the A10E2C is a forecast of the CSRM2 model developed for the pre-SOBC work, known as the "Mode-shift" package, which included committed transport schemes as they were understood at the time the models were developed.
-It also included a proposed package of measures intended to effect mode shift along the A10 corridor, but as none of these were highway schemes, they were not carried across to the forecast network of the A10E2C (although the impact of these measures on the highway demand, in terms of mode-shift, was reflected in the development of the demand for the A10E2C forecast, as described in section 4).
-These schemes included:
+It was noted in the pre-SOBC work that whilst the Mode-Shift package did show positive impacts on mode choice for trips using the study corridor but that despite this the improvement in highway performance was limited.
+This confirmed the conclusion that the package would need to incorporate highway supply-side as well as demand-side measures.

+These schemes in the "Mode-Shift" package included: